swashata/wca-wpackio-2018-talk/keynotes.md

 these languages.
 Also how the tooling helps us develop large scale web application.

+---

 ## ES6/ECMAScript2015

-The first thing that I wanna talk about is ES6.
+About newer language features, the first thing that comes is ES6.

 ES6 refers to the version 6 of ECMAScript programming language that was released in the year 2015.
-Hence also the name ECMA2015.
+Hence also the name ECMAScript2015.

 Now ECMAScript is the standardized name of JavaScript.

-ES6 is a huge leap because it was released almost 4 years after the version 5 of javascript, released back in the year 2011.

-The goal of ES6 and newer versions are to provide language features to ease-up developing large-scale web applications.
+The goal of ES6 and newer versions is to provide language features to ease-up developing large-scale web applications.

-## Modules

-It is a module system which let's us split code into multiple reusable chunks.
-Then we simply import the chunk as we need and when we need.

-Let's say we have a function called `mountApplication`.
-Now we can write a file `app.js` and have the file `export` the function for other modules.
+---

-## Modular Codebase
+## SASS

-There are many immediate benefits from having this kind of modular codebase.

--   multiple team members can work on multiple parts or multiple files of the app without raising too much conflicts.
--   We can unit test individual modules separately as needed.
--   We can import the main entry-point of the app or perhaps an important part of the app and have it integration tested with tools like JEST and JSDOM.
--   When your application grows bigger, you will often find yourself extracting reusable functions within different modules.
-It scales really well.
+Next, for styles we have languages like SASS, LESS etc, but we will talk about SASS today.

+SASS is unique in it's way because, it is a super-set of CSS.
+Meaning, although SASS is a different language which compiles down to CSS, every existing CSS file you have, is also a valid SASS file.

+It provides many features to make CSS scale for large applications.
+Over the year it has been battle tested and approved by the industry.

+---

 ## NPM Package

-Then there is `npmjs.com` from where you can consume thousands of open source and well maintained javascript or css libraries from the community.
+Then there is `npmjs.com` from where we can consume thousands of open source and well maintained javascript or css libraries from the community.

 If we wanted to use say, lodash and axios to fetch some data and show to the user, we would simply install the libraries with `npm i lodash axios`.

-Now we can seamlessly consume the libraries within our application with the same ES6 module system.
+Now we can consume them like any other ES6 Module.

+---

+## Awesome DX

+Everything together provides great many benefits.
+But what we will see today is the developer experience it brings to the table.

+---

+## What is DX?

+Now what really is DX?
+What it means to us, the developers.
+Put simply it is the experience we get when we, the developers, use something to develop an application.

+It could be the language itself, tooling, editor or perhaps how we build the app or deploy it.

+When we, WordPress developers are creating a plugin or a theme, how often do we find ourselves changing a javascript, PHP or a CSS file and then refreshing the browser to check the output?

+So the question is, can modern front-end tooling improve this experience?
+If so, how?

+---

-## Code Splitting
+## Tooling

-There is this concept call Dynamic Import.
-What we do here is load just the critical part of our javascript code during the first-paint or first render of our application.

-Then based on user interaction, we load and execute the code we need.

-For example, we might have a button somewhere in the page and only if user clicks on that button, we need the application code and execute it.

-Using dynamic import, it is now possible.

-In the example, we add an event listener to the button on `click`.
-When that happens, we `import` the app and then we execute it.

-This concept really works good to shrink the load time of larger apps.
+Now let us quickly check three tooling which are very popular among front-end developers today.

+---

 ## Babel

-Babel is a javascript compiler to help you use next generation javascript today.
+Babel is a javascript compiler to help us use next generation javascript today.

 Not all browsers support newer ES features.
 Luckily, we can compile them for older versions of ECMAScript.

-With babel, you can write your code with the latest, even upcoming javascript features and have it compiled down targeting the browsers of your audience.
+With babel, we can write our code with the latest, even upcoming javascript features and have it compiled down targeting the browsers of our audience.

 ## SASS

-SASS is a super-set language of CSS, which brings many missing features.

-These features are handy to make CSS scale for large applications.

-Now browsers don't understand SASS.
-So we have tooling like `node-sass` or `dart-sass` to compile SASS to CSS.
+For SASS, we have multiple compilers, among which LibSass and Dart Sass are officially supported and very popular.

+Both of them compile SASS to CSS at incredible speed.
+They also provide automation techniques which we are going to see.

 ## Webpack